riordan/Logseq/pages/kb%2Fasset.md

 title:: kb/asset

 - Assets are things you maintain or use.
-These pages are where y
+These pages can organize the many details around the various